-Find the Cheapest Renters Insurance Quotes in Your Area
+Find Cheap Renters Insurance Quotes in Your Area

 However, because renters insurance only covers your personal property, most of the information you'll have to gather about your household will be easy to find — sometimes all that's needed is an address.
-Being organized could save you time and money as you search for insurance providers.
+Being organized, and using this guide to renters insurance, could save you time and money as you search for insurance providers.

 Your cheapest option isn't always the best choice when it comes to buying renters insurance, but the price of a policy is still an important factor to consider.
 Your policy's price is influenced by where you live and how much coverage you need.

-When deciding where to buy renters insurance, use the national average as a baseline when collecting quotes from different insurance companies; however, you should also remember the role that your area's hazards, such as weather and crime, will play in the prices you are quoted.
+When deciding where to buy renters insurance, use the national average as a baseline while collecting quotes from different insurance companies; however, you should also remember the role that your area's hazards, such as weather and crime, will play in the prices you are quoted.

 Compare customer service scores